drewdeponte/boxci/README.md

-# Boxci: a shack for your Vagrant
+# boxci: standardizing virtual development & ci environments

-Boxci makes standardizing and interacting with your development environment and continuous integration environment as easy as possible.
+Boxci makes creating a virtualized development & continuous integration environments as easy as possible.

-It does this by focusing implementing standards around the use of [Vagrant](http://www.vagrantup.com/) for managing your development environment and continuous integration environment.
-This means that it helps you config and setup [Vagrant](http://www.vagrantup.com/), generate well structured initial puppet manifests to get you off and iterating, and handle spinning up your continuous integration & run the tests locally or in the cloud via aws or openstack.
+It does this by focusing on implementing standards around the use of [Vagrant](http://www.vagrantup.com/) for managing your development and continuous integration environment.
+This means that it helps you configure and setup [Vagrant](http://www.vagrantup.com/), generate a well structured initial puppet manifest, and handles spinning up your puppet managed continuous integration environment up in the cloud and running your automated test suites.

 ## Installation